mhenke/vscode-keyboard-shortcut-ext/README.md

-### Keyboard Shortcuts
+## Keyboard Shortcuts

-Slowly learn the default keybindings within vscode
+VS Code has a lot of shortcuts.
+This extension aims to help you learn more of them one at a time.